If you are ready to get treatment for your OCD, congratulations on starting this important journey! Your first step will

 - “What is your attitude towards medication in the treatment of OCD?”

 If they are negative about medication, this is a bad sign.
 While not for everyone, medication can be a very effective treatment for OCD.
-For more information on OCD medication and their dosages, click here.
+Learn more about OCD medication and their dosages.

 - “Are you willing to leave your office if needed to do behavior therapy?”

 It is sometimes necessary to go out of the office to do effective ERP, so the answer should be “Yes.”
 If they say “No,” ask them “How come?” to figure out what limitations they may have and how they might be able to work within or around them to support your treatment journey.